TheLazyIndianTechie/QuixelAdd/README.md

 # Quixel Item Adder

 ## Overview
-This Chrome extension automates the process of adding items from Quixel to your account.
+This Chrome extension automates the process of adding items from Quixel to your account and is inspired by the original work of https://github.com/jamiephan.
+Please head over there and show some love.

 As Quixel is being removed, all items are free to acquire.
 This script helps you add items efficiently.

 ## Features
 - Specify the starting page for adding items.